zarf-dev/proposals/0035-feature-flags/README.md

 allows the process to get these resources to be started right away.
 -->

-TODO Implementation considerations for Test plan
+TODO Implementation considerations for Test plan.
+Esp. additional e2e tests.